 In contrast, Valley of the Kings is home to 62 tombs.
 However, only 24 of these are believed to have been for royal burials, one of which belonged to King Tutankhamen.
 Tutankhamen’s tomb was the only one which was found still sealed and intact.

-In addition to the royal tombs, there are a number of others which belonged to other nobles and also some high ranking official.
+In addition to the royal tombs, there are a number of others which belonged to other nobles and also some high ranking officials.
 The remaining tombs have stood empty and undecorated, and they are typically closed to visitors.

 Valley of the Queens